MattFischer01/scRNAseq-analysis-CompBio/README.md

 Overall, the pipeline reads in the input txt file (reads-to-qc.txt) with that FASTQ paired-end reads obtained from Drop-seq sequencies libraries, where read 1 contains both the cell and molecular barcode that help decide which read is coming from which cell and read 2 contains the sequenced cDNA from the cell.
 The raw reads are converted to a Picard-qeryname-sorted BAM file using Picard FastqToSam program.
 The BAM file undergoes the following qc:

+a. **Tag cell barcodes**
-a.
-Tag cell barcodes (the first 12 bases of read 1) and copy this barcode with tag XC to the genome read.
+   - Extract the first 12 bases of Read 1.
+   - Copy this barcode to the genome read using tag 'XC'.

+b. **Tag molecular barcodes**
-b.
-Tag molecular barcodes (the last 8 bases of read 1), copy this barcode with tag XM to the genome read, then delete read 1.
+   - Extract the last 8 bases of Read 1.
+   - Copy this barcode to the genome read using tag 'XM'.
-c.
-Filter low quality reads
+   - Delete Read 1 after processing.

+c. **Filter low-quality reads**
+   - Remove reads that do not meet the quality threshold.

-d.
-Trim 5' primer sequence (SMART adapter trimming)
+d. **Trim 5' primer sequence**
+   - Perform SMART adapter trimming.

-e.
-Trim 3' polyA sequence
+e. **Trim 3' polyA sequence**
+   - Remove polyA tails to reduce bias in downstream analysis.

-f.
-Converts BAM back to FASTQ for alignment
+f. **Convert BAM back to FASTQ for alignment**
+   - Extract sequences from BAM and convert them to FASTQ format for alignment.

 ### Example command:
-'/path/to/drop_seq_qc.sh -i /path/to/reads-to-qc.txt'
+`/path/to/drop_seq_qc.sh -i /path/to/reads-to-qc.txt`

 ### Output:
 Each read pair following qc will be outputted as 1 FASTQ (since with appended the cell and molecular barcode to read 2 and deleted read 1) with the following file name: ${condition}_${sample number}_unaligned_mc_tagged_polyA_filtered.fastq, which will continue in the pipeline to STAR alignment.